thomasthebaud/thomasthebaud.github.io/_pages/cv.md

 Service and leadership
 ======
-* Currently signed in to 43 different slack teams
+* Social Chair in the Post-doctoral association of Hopkins for the Homewood campus.